 The history and examinations enable the osteopath to arrive at an osteopathic evaluation and a suitable treatment plan.
 This treatment plan will be tailor-made to your specific personality and lifestyle.

 The area of pain may not be the only area treated.
 The osteopath will also treat surrounding areas he feels are not functioning (working) well and play a role in causing your pain.

 The aim of osteopathic evaluation enables the osteopath to treat the cause, not just the symptoms of your problem, thereby returning you to normal pain free daily functioning.

-Patients of the Israel Center for Osteopathy Talk About Osteopathy
+Patients of the Israel Center for Osteopathy Talk About Osteopathy (in Hebrew)

 A British trained osteopath went through a very intense clinically based training.
 Qualifying with a degree in Osteopathy.
 The course is a minimum of four years of full time study (five days a week).

 At the end of the course the osteopath has in-depth knowledge of the medical sciences including anatomy, physiology, orthopaedics, rheumatology, diagnostic imaging, neurology and pathology, biomechanics and postural analysis.
 At the end of the course a thesis is written.